chunyicy/fullstack-employeeManagementSystem/README.md

 - useNavigate for redirecting after updates.
 - useState for storing input values and error messages.
 - useEffect to fetch current employee details and handle errors.

+#### Validation:

-- Validates input fields before updating; displays error messages if fields are incomplete or if errors occur during updates.
+Validates input fields before updates and displays error messages for incomplete fields or update errors.

   <br/>